mmistakes/made-mistakes-jekyll/_drafts/paper-53-basics.md

 ### Atmospheric Perspective

-Atmospheric perspective is the phenonemon where intense foreground colors gradually change until they match the sky.
+Atmospheric perspective is the phenomenon where intense foreground colors gradually change until they match the sky.
 As you travel back objects generally lose saturation in color, becoming grayer.
-For example warm colors like red and orange will dull and turn cool.
+For example warm colors like red and orange will dull and cool off.

 The amount of contrast in the subject also changes.
-The illuminated and shadowed sides of an object grow closer to one another and flatten out as you move further into the background.
-These objects also begin to loss clarity and will blur out --- a perfect subject for the [Blend tool]({{ site.url }}{% post_url /articles/2013-11-20-blend-first-look %}).
+The illuminated and shadowed sides of an object lower in contrast and flatten as you move further into the background.
+These objects also begin to loss clarity and will blur and become fuzzy --- a perfect subject for the [Blend tool]({{ site.url }}{% post_url /articles/2013-11-20-blend-first-look %}).

 <i class="fa fa-star"></i> **General Rule of Thumb:** Warm colors advance, and cool colors recede.
 The reverse is also true but much more rare in nature.
 {: .notice}